What is a study plan?

 If you have already completed a courses suitable for PhD degree (in Finland or abroad), the credits need to be confirmed in the study plan and then transfered to Aalto study registry.
 Studies completed at Aalto are automatically displayed in the registry and they are sufficient for approval in study plan.
 For studies completed elsewhere, the student must apply for a credit transfer.

 Updating study register: registering of completed study credits can be done by our study affairs secretary.
 Please provide the official transcript if study was completed at another university.
+Accepted options:

 Doctoral and licentiate degrees – Requirements and instructions for the theoretical studies (40 ECTS) at Aalto CHEM